The word 'picnic' originated with crowds gathering to witness lynchings. See Example( s )

 Originally, the term described the element of individual contribution each guest was supposed to make towards the repast, as everyone who had been invited to social events styled as “picnics” was expected to turn up bearing a dish to add to the common feast.
 This element was picked up in other ‘picnic’ terms, such as ‘picnic society,’ which described gatherings of the intelligentsia where everyone was expected to perform or in some other way contribute to the success of the evening.

 Over time, the meaning of the word shifted to emphasize an alfresco element that had crept into the evolving concept of what such gatherings were supposed to be.
-Nowadays one thinks of a picnic as a casual meal partaken in a pastoral setting, not as a repast enjoyed either indoors or outdoors but which was contributed to by everybody.
-Modern picnics can be provisioned by only one cook, and no one would think anything of it — what matters now is the food be eaten outdoors.
+Nowadays one thinks of a picnic as a casual meal partaken in a pastoral setting, not as a repast enjoyed either indoors or outdoors and which was contributed to by everybody.
+Modern picnics can be provisioned by only one cook, and no one would think anything of it; what matters now is the food be eaten outdoors.

-Meanwhile, things are not peachy on the campus of SUNY/Albany.
-The university wanted to honour baseball legend Jackie Robinson by having a picnic.
-But the university's equity office said this must not occur because the word "picnic" referred originally to gatherings held to lynch Blacks.
-In fact, as one of their own English professors (rather less committed to historical revisionism than RMC'sThere's a very real downside to spouting hoax definitions just because they push a few buttons: It makes those doing the protesting look ignorant.
-Those who run with their emotions instead of using their heads end up doing the racists’ work for them by making themselves appear to be too foolish to crack open a dictionary before yelling that the sky is falling.
-This caricature is not something that should be fostered if racism is to be defeated, as Richard R. Jones noted in Black Voice News:
+As Richard R. Jones noted in Black Voice News, there’s a very real downside to spouting hoax definitions just because they push a few buttons: It makes those doing the protesting look ignorant.
+Those who run with their emotions instead of using their heads end up doing the racists’ work for them by making themselves appear to be too foolish to crack open a dictionary, and this caricature is not something that should be fostered if racism is to be defeated:

 Many Black people are too quick to believe negative rumors; therefore, I refuse to contribute to national ignorance.
 These type of hoaxes only serve to make Black people look stupid and by no means is an advancement in education.
 It is too easy to go to the library and research the origin of words in dictionaries and/or encyclopedias to believe and spread every bit or garbage that comes through cyberspace.